Value (Free Version)

 Watchlists and Portfolios

 Barchart is a browser-based platform that separates its different markets – stocks, ETFs, options, futures, forex, and crypto – into different tabs.
 Overall, the organization of the website is relatively straightforward, especially given the immense amount of data and displays that are available.
-However, it is this sprawling amount of information that can make it difficult for beginning users to figure out which data is relevant, and to ignore everything else.
+However, it is this sprawling amount of information that can make it difficult for beginning users to figure out which data is relevant and which tabs to ignore.

 Paid Barchart users have some ability to customize how the site looks for them, particularly in the side boxes.
 However, even with these modifications, the overall structure of Barchart does not change much.
 Once you get over the initial learning curve, though, the platform starts to feel pretty natural.

 Barchart Platform Differentiators